FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 # Local Nucleus Decomposition
-1) **LocalNucleusDP.java:** This is the implementation of local nucleus decomposition of probabilistic graphs using dynamic programming.
+1) **LocalNucleusDP.java:** This is the implementation of local nucleus decomposition in probabilistic graphs using dynamic programming.
 Dynamic programming is used for computing and updating the support of triangles in the input graph.

-2) **LocalNucleusAP.java:** This is the implementation of local nucleus decomposition of probabilistic graphs using statistical approximations for computing and updating the support of triangles in the input graph.
+2) **LocalNucleusAP.java:** This is the implementation of local nucleus decomposition in probabilistic graphs using statistical approximations for computing and updating the support of triangles in the input graph.

 # Weakly-global Nucleus Decomposition
-**WeaklyGlobalNucleus.java:** This is the implementation of weakly-global nucleus decomposition of probabilistic graphs which gives approximate solutions based on search space pruning combined with Monte-Carlo sampling.
+**WeaklyGlobalNucleus.java:** This is the implementation of weakly-global nucleus decomposition in probabilistic graphs which gives approximate solutions based on search space pruning combined with Monte-Carlo sampling.

 # Global Nucleus Decomposition
-**GlobalNucleus.java:** This is the implementation of global nucleus decomposition of probabilistic graphs which gives approximate solutions based on search space pruning combined with Monte-Carlo sampling.
+**GlobalNucleus.java:** This is the implementation of global nucleus decomposition in probabilistic graphs which gives approximate solutions based on search space pruning combined with Monte-Carlo sampling.

 # Input
 The graph datasets used for our algorithms should be in WebGraph format with edges being assigned probabilities.
 We refore to this type of Webgraph as ArcLabelled Webgraph.